Roscoe Bartlett: Elections

 Bartlett's district was significantly altered in redistricting plans released in October 2011, which was described as gerrymandering.
 The new district lines shifted the district slightly to the south, adding some heavily Democratic territory closer to Washington DC.

 Specifically, the redistricting plan shifted a mostly Republican section of Frederick County and an even more heavily Republican section of Carroll County to the heavily Democratic 8th district.
 It also lost heavily Republican sections of Harford and Baltimore counties, as well as another section of Carroll, to the already heavily Republican 1st district.
 In their place, the legislature added a heavily Democratic section of Montgomery County.
 While John McCain carried the old 6th with 57 percent of the vote, Barack Obama would have carried the reconfigured 6th with 56 percent of the vote.

 Bartlett faced Democrat John Delaney and Libertarian Nickolaus Mueller in his bid for reelection.

-In 2012, the Federal Elections Commission fined Bartlett $5,000 for repeatedly failing to submit accurate campaign finance disclosure reports.
+In 2012, the Federal Election Commission fined Bartlett $5,000 for repeatedly failing to submit accurate campaign finance disclosure reports.
 Bartlett hired an accountant to address any outstanding disclosure issues.

 When fellow Congressman Todd Akin made inappropriate comments about female biology, Bartlett immediately repudiated them, adding "There is no room in politics for these types of statements...As a human physiologist I know there is no scientific backing to Todd's claims."
 He said his view on abortion exceptions has been "the same for twenty years.
 I'm pro-life, with exceptions for the life of the mother, rape and incest...I'm so avidly pro-life I'm against corporal punishment", later adding that a very small proportion of abortions are a result of rape; however, in 2001 Bartlett had supported a constitutional amendment which did not include the rape and incest exceptions.
 "The Maryland Democratic Party went after Bartlett", trying to connect Todd Akin's comments to Bartlett.

 Bartlett was heavily defeated in the general election by Delaney, taking only 38 percent of the vote to Delaney's 59 percent.